This is my recipe for the easiest, most lovely pot roast ever. Fork tender, with a rich, garlicky au-jus; its the ultimate comfort food.

-Take the roast out of the oven and bring it up to room temperature.
+Take the roast out of the refrigerator and bring it up to room temperature.
 This takes about an hour or two.
 Pre-heat the oven to 325 degrees.
 I always use the convection oven because the roast always seems to be twice as tender in much less time as when I use the regular oven.

 Be sure to dry the meat off with paper towels before you put it in the pot, so you get a good sear on it.
 Salt both sides of the meat with kosher salt.